Politics (Joint Honours)

 Luke is committed to student-led teaching, developing diverse learning, teaching and assessment strategies, and to continued professional development.
 In 2014 and 2015 Luke won the University of Worcester Student Led Teaching Awards’ “Outstanding University Teacher” award, and was nominated again in 2016.
 Luke is also a passionate advocate of the University’s Module Resource Lists.

-Dr Simon Hardy (Head of Division)
+Dr Simon Hardy (Head of History, Sociology and Politics Department)

-Dr Hardy’s current research project addresses social and historical aspects of the development of pornography in modern society.
+Dr Hardy’s current research project addresses social and historical aspects of the development of pornography in society.

 At Worcester, David is the course leader for BA Human Geography and a member of the Centre for Rural Research.
 He sits on the university’s Research Degrees Board and am the Institute of Science and the Environment’s research degrees co-ordinator.